Technology, Aviation, Engineering & Sciences General & Environmental Sciences

 - Situate sustainability activities in the context of international, national and sub-national, plans, regulations and incentives;

 - Explain business risks and opportunities stemming from the science and economics of sustainability;

 - Explain the key sustainability challenges facing different business sectors;

 - Evaluate key sustainability tasks related to stakeholder consultations, materiality, carbon auditing and other key reporting issues at company level.

-Students are required to complete and pass all the assessments, including essays and presentation.
+Students are required to complete and pass all the assessments, including examination and in-class assessment.

 To be eligible for the award of the Certificate for Module (Sustainability Professional), student are required to achieve 70% attendance of the programme and pass all the assessments.